vedmalex/tools-docs/source/graphql-tools/generate-schema.md

 description: Generate a GraphQL schema from the concise type definition language.
 ---

-The graphql-tools package allows you to create a GraphQLSchema instance from GraphQL schema language by using the function `makeExecutableSchema`.
+The graphql-tools package allows you to create a GraphQL.js GraphQLSchema instance from GraphQL schema language using the function `makeExecutableSchema`.

 <h2 id="example">Example</h2>

 The ["Hello World" server](https://github.com/apollostack/frontpage-server) which powers the main Apollo Client examples is a great place to start if you're looking for a minimal codebase powered by `graphql-tools`.

-It defines a schema as a GraphQL type language string:
+When using `graphql-tools`, you describe the schema as a GraphQL type language string:

 ```js